Manufacturing Training System: how to transform training

 • Promote continuous improvement in processes.

-• Ensure implementation of operational standards.
+• Guarantee the implementation of operational standards.

 The methodology used is that of the LUTI principle: